 - Acne conglobata:

-Accompanied by very severe inflammations with giant and double comedones, nodules and cysts, usually creating acne scars.
+This type is accompanied by very severe inflammations with giant and double comedones, nodules and cysts, usually creating acne scars.
 This occurs mainly in young men and can continue into their adult lives.

 - Acne excoriée: